Russell-Shean/random-city-bot/solutions.md

 # Solutions to the daily map challnge
-Here's a table containing the answer to each day's map challeng
+Here's a table containing the answer to each day's map challenge

 | Date | City    | Region | Country   | Population | Post Link |
 | -------- | -------- | ------- | -------- | ------- | ------- |